 A polystyrene production facility wanted a complete audit of all pressure relief valve files and documents to determine any process safety information gaps.
 Requirements included analyzing a third-party contractor’s evaluation of specific vessels that did not have a relief device installed on them, and a pressure relief and flare system design evaluation on the relief devices at the facility.

-ioMosaic PRFS analysis and audit was performed using our software SuperChems™, a component of Process Safety Office®.
+ioMosaic PRFS analysis and audit was performed using our software Process Safety Office® SuperChems™.
 The scope of work included all relief devices and associated protected equipment, classified by client personnel to be PSM-covered and non-PSM-covered.
 This project also determined the adequacy of the effluent handling system serving the facility based on the relief systems as-installed and controlling global scenario(s).

-This project involved an extensive review of process data. ioMosaic utilized our information management solution Process Safety Enterprise® to manage the data used by the analysis and the completed analysis calculations and reports.
+This project involved an extensive review of process safety data. ioMosaic utilized our information management solution Process Safety Enterprise® to manage the data used by the analysis and the completed analysis calculations and reports.

-ioMosaic deliverables included SuperChems™ executable files and reports (a full report, overpressure scenario report and specification sheet) for each of the 189 systems in the operating unit requiring analysis.
+ioMosaic deliverables included a full report, overpressure scenario report and specification sheet for each of the 189 systems in the operating unit requiring analysis.
 These served as the official, as-built relief system design basis records.
 A database for the devices and their associated equipment at the facility including all relevant documentation, specification sheets, summary information, etc. was implemented on Process Safety Enterprise® that the client could readily access.

-ioMosaic highlighted 356 items of concern in a detailed list of the potential deviations from industry codes, standards, RAGAGEP, and client corporate guidelines.
-This list, along with initial discussions of potential mitigation options for each item, was reviewed with the client process safety management and operations groups.
+ioMosaic highlighted for the client 356 items of concern in a detailed list of the potential deviations from industry codes, standards, RAGAGEP, and client corporate guidelines.
+This list, along with initial discussions of potential mitigation options for each item, was shared with the client's process safety management and operations groups.
 As a result of the detailed baseline revalidation study, subsequent projects have been discussed to resolve the identified deviations.
 The client now has peace of mind.